 Putting mascara on eyelash extensions can ruin your lashes if done improperly.
 That’s why I wanted to cover the “do’s and don’ts” of mascara use with lash extensions.

 While it’s true that lash extensions offer you freedom from mascara and several other eye makeup products, not everyone can ditch mascara in a wink.
-For many of us, mascara offers the crowning touch to your makeup routine.
-Before you continue the old regimen, it’s important to know what it does to your new lashes.
-So can you wear mascara with eyelash extensions?
+For many of us, mascara offers the crowning touch to our makeup routine.

 There are two reasons why you should avoid mascara with volume lashes and hybrid lashes:

 - Extra weight.
 When you wear mascara on a volume fan, it can add a huge weight to your new eyelashes, leading them to weigh down and fall out prematurely.

 Instead of applying mascara onto one single lash, you are essentially applying mascara on the multiple lashes composing the fan.
 Extra mascara = extra weight.

 - Closing the fan.
 Volume lashes give you the advantage of extra… volume!
 Shocker I know.
 If you apply mascara on a volume fan, the fan will close and the lashes will be mingled together in mascara.
 Mascara applied on volume eyelash extensions defeats the purpose.

 What Happens if You Put Mascara on Lash Extensions?